Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

 ### Other Hook

-This is a list of hooks automatically created by DCE, but not directly configurable via configuration file:
+This is a list of hooks automatically created by DCE:

 * CreateFileA: this hook will be automatically created when using the file redirection feature.
 * GetFileAttributesA: this hook will be automatically created when using the file redirection feature.